vmware-clarity/clarity-guidance/1012-file-picker-design-guidance.md

 ## Guidance

-- Design teams **should** use a compact layout in areas with limited vertical space where higher information density is needed; otherwise, vertical or horizontal layouts are recommended for better clarity and usability.
+- Compact layouts **should** be used in areas with limited vertical space where higher information density is needed; otherwise, vertical or horizontal layouts are recommended for better clarity and usability.
-- Design teams **should** use the appropriate [file picker states](https://clarity.design/documentation/file-picker#states) to provide clear feedback to users about their file selection and upload process, helping users make informed decisions and navigate the interaction effectively.
+- [File picker states](https://clarity.design/documentation/file-picker#states) **should** display appropriate states (following Clarity Design guidelines) to facilitate clear user feedback and intuitive file selection/ upload experiences.
-- Design teams **should** use helper text to inform users about the accepted file formats for input, such as PNG, JPG, or PDF, ensuring users understand their options before uploading files.
+- File upload inputs **should** include helper text specifying accepted file formats (e.g., PNG, JPG, PDF) to inform users of compatible options before uploading.
-- Design teams **should** follow the [forms pattern guidelines](https://clarity.design/documentation/forms) to ensure consistency and clarity in the design of file picker components within the overall application.
+- File picker components **should** adhere to Clarity Design's [forms pattern guidelines](https://clarity.design/documentation/forms) to ensure consistency and clarity within the application.

 ## Changelog